Transparency in Supply Chain (TISC) Statement

 1. Introduction

-.1.2 This TISC Statement is made pursuant to section 54(1) of the U.K. Modern Slavery Act 2015 and constitutes Sun Chemical’s anti-slavery and human trafficking statement for the financial year ending 31st December 2021.
-It is also consistent with Sun Chemical’s disclosure regarding the California Transparency in Supply Chains Act of 2010 (a copy of which is available at https://www.sunchemical.com/legal).
+This TISC Statement constitutes Sun Chemical’s anti-slavery and human trafficking statement for the financial year ending 31st December 2023.
+It is in line with section 54(1) of the U.K. Modern Slavery Act 2015 and Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act.
+It is also consistent with Sun Chemical’s disclosure regarding the California Transparency in Supply Chains Act of 2010.

 2. Sun Chemical Corporate Structure

-.2.1 Sun Chemical, a member of the DIC group, and its subsidiaries (together the “Group“) is a leading producer of printing inks, coatings and supplies, pigments, polymers, liquid compounds, solid compounds, and application materials.
-Together with DIC, Sun Chemical has annual sales of more than $7.5 billion and over 20,000 employees supporting customers around the world.
+Sun Chemical, a member of the DIC group, and its subsidiaries (together the “Group” or “We”) is a leading producer of printing inks, coatings and supplies, pigments, polymers, liquid compounds, solid compounds, and application materials.
+Sun Chemical Group operates in North America, Latin America, Europe, Asia and the Pacific region.
+Together with DIC, Sun Chemical has annual sales of more than $8.5 billion and over 22,000 employees supporting customers around the world.

-.2.2 This TISC Statement covers the steps taken by specific Group companies to ensure that slavery and human trafficking is not occurring in those businesses.
-Those companies are Sun Chemical Ltd. and its subsidiaries.
-However, it also reflects the Group-wide approach to slavery and human trafficking and the seriousness with which the Group takes it responsibilities in relation to such issues.
+This TISC Statement covers the steps taken by specific Group companies to ensure that slavery and human trafficking is not occurring in those businesses.

 3. Policies

-.3.4 We also have in place a policy to protect whistleblowers who highlight to us any risk of slavery or human trafficking within our businesses.
+The Group also has in place a policy to protect whistleblowers who highlight to us any risk of slavery or human trafficking within our businesses.

 4. Due Diligence Processes